thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 ## Mantri Does Not Dictate How You Write Your Code

-Don't mind my previous subliminal rant about namespaces.
 Mantri does not dictate how you write or structure your code.
 As long as you properly *provide* and *require* unique namespaces you are good to go.

 You can then use the declared namespace as the equivalent of `module.exports`: